Ceramic Dictionary

 es: CARGAR (c) Piezas decoradas

 Packing decorated work: Great care must be taken so that the kiln and the work being fired are not damaged in any way.
-Slip and glazes must not touch anything, each other, the walls of the kiln, the floor or shelves, furniture, etc. when being fired and all the parts or the footings which they stand on must be cleaned of glaze, since it acts as a glue and when fired will weld on to any object it touches and make it impossible to separate without damaging the work.
+Slip and glazes must not touch anything, each other, the walls of the kiln, the floor or shelves, furniture, etc. when being fired.
+All the parts or the footings which they stand on must be cleaned of glaze, since it acts as a glue and when fired will weld on to any object it touches and make it impossible to separate without damaging the work.
+Read more about: Kiln – Furniture

 Packing Plates